 - Use the best vegetables you have around.
 If you don't like the potatoes inside the slow cooker, cook them separately.
 If you use starchy potatoes, sometimes they will fall apart and the dish will not look appetizing.
 Cook the potatoes separately, if you use starchy ones.

 - You don't have to use wine for deglazing the pan.
-You can use vegetable broth, water, or beef broth.
-However, wine will also add to the flavors and make the dish more complex.
+You can use vegetable broth, water, or beef/chicken broth.
+However, the wine will also add to the flavors and make the dish more complex.

 How to store the leftovers

-- In the fridge- place the leftovers in an airtight container and place it in the fridge.
-It will be good for up to 4-5 days.
+- In the fridge: Place the leftovers in an airtight container and refrigerate them for up to 4-5 days.

-- In the freezer- cooked meals like that make a wonderful freezer friendly meal.
-Place the leftovers in a freezer safe container and freeze for up to 3 months.
-You can reheat them in the microwave or covered, in a pot, for a few mintes in the oven.
+- In the freezer: Cooked meals like that make wonderful freezer-friendly meals.
+Place the leftovers in a freezer-safe container and freeze for up to 3 months.
+You can reheat them in the microwave or cover them in a pot for a few minutes in the oven.

 Enjoy!